Signed in as:

 15-jewel nickel Grade 322

-The company offered a larger 4-size wristwatch, and the only known ad cut (repeated in several jobber and trade catalogs) shows a configuration of a pendant-set open-face watch, the same layout of the Model 24, which has already been established as a 6-size watch.
+In addition to the 0-size hunting Model 20, the company offered a larger 4-size wristwatch, and the only known ad cut (repeated in several trade catalogs) shows a configuration of a pendant-set open-face watch, presumably the Model 24, which has already been established as a 6-size watch.

 Why Seth Thomas chose to carry a second wristwatch with the clumsy arrangement of the stem at the 12:00 position is not clear with the movement rotated in the frame, but given the difference of 5 millimeters between this watch and a 0-size it's no wonder the ad text includes the disclaimer that the 4-size case was "a trifle larger".